jmasalma/AdhanAlarm2/_notes.md

 ## ToDo

+Can you do the following:
+- Make 4x4 widget into a 3x4
+- Make "Version: 3.0" text in Setting Information section to pull version number from git based on latest tag
+- request notification permission on app first start similar to location permission

 ### Fixs
 Done - when the app first starts after being installed or data cleared, the today tab is empty.
 It populates after I go to settings an click get GPS Location
 Done - Fix deprecated calls:
 Done - w: file:///home/runner/work/AdhanAlarm2/AdhanAlarm2/app/src/main/java/islam/adhanalarm/MainViewModel.kt:7:47 'LocalBroadcastManager' is deprecated.
 Deprecated in Java
 Done - w: file:///home/runner/work/AdhanAlarm2/AdhanAlarm2/app/src/main/java/islam/adhanalarm/MainViewModel.kt:80:9 'LocalBroadcastManager' is deprecated.
 Deprecated in Java
 Done - Fix fajr and ishaa prayer times
-- show hijri date in today tab in the app, in default language
-- Add build date and latest version tag to the information section at the bottom of the setting page
-- Setting to update long/lat once permissions are granted.
+Done - show hijri date in today tab in the app, in default language Done - Add build date and latest version tag to the information section at the bottom of the setting page Done - Setting to update long/lat once permissions are granted.
 - check and fix notifications as they seem to trigger at wrong times (extra triggers)
+- auto pick version in info section from git
+- use targetCellWidth and targetCellHeight instead of minWidth and minHeight for widgets

 ### Fix notifications
 Done - Remove it